wgrech98/AlgorithmsTesting/README.md

 # Decision Tree Algorithm

 Decision Trees (DTs) are another important rule-based technique represented portrayed as a tree structure.
 The algorithm splits the dataset into smaller classes according to the most important predictor in the predictor space with an if-then rule set.
-When running the decision tree algorithm, The algorithm runs the ‘DecisionTreeClassifier() with the cross validation technqiue.
+When running the decision tree algorithm, The algorithm runs the ‘DecisionTreeClassifier()’ with the cross-validation technique.
 The predictions are returned with the accuracy achieved for each fold.
 A decision tree graph is also returned to the user.
 To run the algorithm:

 1. Download the entire repository
 2. Unzip all files